 Natural hot springs often smell a bit funky (due to sulfur), but if you can park close enough to the springs you will still be hot when you get out and you can rinse off with the hot water shower located in the back of the campervan.
 Some of our favorite hot springs are located just outside Mammoth Mountain in California.

 Hot yoga is also a great winter shower hack.
-Sign up for a yoga class, call first to make sure they have showers, almost all hot yoga studios do and they are plentiful in ski towns.
+Sign up for a yoga class, but be sure to call first to make sure they have showers.
+Almost all hot yoga studios do and they are plentiful in ski towns.

 The YMCA generally allows for a day pass, and you can use their facilities which always includes a shower.
 Gyms are also great, however most will require a monthly membership.
 Sometime you can get a day pass or free trial but make sure to call in advance.